swiss-seismological-service/scrtdd/README.md

 ### 2.1.
 Selecting a background catalog from existing origins or events

-If we already have a high quality catalog, then we can easily specify it in scrtdd configuration as a path to a file containing a list of origin id or event id (in which case the preferred origin will be used).
+If we already have a high quality catalog, then we can easily specify it in scrtdd configuration as a path to a file containing a list of origin id.
 The file format must be a csv file in which there must be at least one column called seiscompId, from which the ids will be fetched by scrtdd.

 E.g. *file myCatalog.csv*